lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

 </style>

-(with huge thanks to Tsun Lok.
-Thanks also to Bassel and Chin Wee).
+(with huge thanks to Tsun Lok, Bassel and Chin Wee, and thanks to all who proofread early drafts and gave helpful comments).

-~1900 words
+~2000 words

 # Overview